leugimkm/codeseeker/README.md

     |   | | | | |-' `-. |-' |-' |<  |-' |
     `-' `-' `-^ `-' `-' `-' `-' ' ` `-' '

-`codeseeker` is simple tool to search a keyword in a file (source code) from a GitHub repository.
+`codeseeker` is simple tool to search for code in GitHub.

 # Installation